 6. Macroeconomic Events and Corporate Social Responsibility (CSR) Policies: The Impact of Government’s CSR Polices, Policy Uncertainty, and Geopolitical Risk.

-Ahmed, Shoaib, Uddin, Shahzad and Shahadat, Khandakar (2023).
+Ahmed, S., Uddin, Shahzad and Shahadat, Khandakar (2023).
 Supply chain accountability, COVID-19, and violations of workers’ rights in the global clothing supply chain.
-Supply Chain Management: an International Journal (Accepted – ABS 3).
+Supply Chain Management: An International Journal.

 Dr. Lu Li (in attendance)

 1. Investigation of pricing of European Union Allowances (EUA) carbon credits as well as modelling the structure and dynamics of energy prices.
 Funded by the Czech Sci-ence Foundation.
 Amount: £200,000 Period: 2022-2024.

 2. Investigation of corporate insider trading around ESG scandals.
 Funded by OP Bank Foundation, Finland.
 Amount: 21,000.
 Period: March 2022-September 2024.